jamesrharwood/thesis/data/iv_changes.md

 ---
+#TODO: count ideas and put in meta data
 id: value-statement
-title: Describe RGs where they are encountered
+title: Describe reporting guidelines where they are encountered
 barrier_ids: [what-are-rgs, when-to-use, benefits, importance, feel-not-my-job]
 intervention_fn_ids: [education]
 stakeholder_ids: [publishers, equator, developers, funders, ethics, institutions, registries, preprints, conferences]
 stage: dissemination
+idea_count: 9
 ---

-* When authors first encounter guidelines they may need to know:
+* When authors first encounter reporting guidelines they may need to know:
-  * what RGs are
+  * what reporting guidelines are
   * how and when to use them
   * why authors should use them, including:
     * what personal benefits to expect
     * the importance to others.

 * Descriptions could be succinct (e.g. on journal instruction pages) or long (e.g. in publications) ^JH^
-* A generalised description can go where authors first encounter RGs e.g., journal author guidelines, EQUATOR's home page.
+* A generalised description can go where authors first encounter reporting guidelines e.g., journal author guidelines, EQUATOR's home page.
-* A guideline specific description could go at the top of guideline resources.
+* A reporting guideline-specific description could go at the top of guidance documents, checklists, and templates.
-  * Consider specifying whether the guideline is also a design guideline.
+  * Consider specifying whether the reporting guideline is also a design guideline.
-  * Specify whether the guidelines are _just_ guidelines, or whether they are intended to be requirements.
+  * Specify whether the reporting guidelines are _just_ guidelines, or whether they are intended to be requirements.
 Name the resource appropriately - words like _guideline_, _standards_, _criteria_, _recommended_, _preferred_, and _templates_, have different meanings.

 ---